-Minimum Age of Juvenile Court Jurisdiction Maximum Age for Charging Youth in Juvenile Court Automatic Transfers or Direct File Discretionary Transfers Requirement for Court to Consider Trauma or Past Victimization Summary 10; "Juvenile' is defined as, "a person to whom one or more of the following applies, the person: (1) is 10 or more years of age but less than 18 years of age" 17 Yes.
-Minors who have been previously convicted in criminal court.
+Minimum Age of Juvenile Court Jurisdiction Maximum Age for Charging Youth in Juvenile Court Automatic Transfers or Permits Direct File Discretionary Transfers Requirement for Court to Consider Trauma or Past Victimization Summary 10.
+"Juvenile" is defined as "a 17.
 Yes.
-Minors: (1) 14+ years of age can be prosecuted as an adult; or (2) any minor charged with certain felony offenses can be waived over to an extended jurisdiction juvenile prosecution.
-5 No.
+Minors who Yes.
+Minors: (1) No. person to whom have been previously 14+ years of age can be prosecuted one or more of pieviousiy as an adult; or (2)

-5 Pursuant to Kan.
+&lt;sup>6 Pursuant to Kan.
 Stat.
-Ann. § 38-2347(a)(1), (2),
+Ann. § 21-5426(b),